College Football News Preview 2020: Previewing, predicting, and looking ahead to the Miami Hurricanes season with what you need to know.

 5. College Football News Preview 2020: Miami Hurricanes Offense 3 Things To Know

 – The offense was a stunning disaster.
-No one was expecting high-end pyrotechnics, but it wasn’t supposed to be a total dud at times that stalled in puzzling moments.
+No one was expecting high-end pyrotechnics, but it wasn’t supposed to be a total dud that stalled in puzzling moments.

 The Canes averaged just 367 yards and 26 points per game, but most of the points came in two games – scoring 63 against Bethune-Cookman and 52 against Louisville.
 Take away those two games, and they averaged fewer than 20 points per game over the other 11.